-Kojic Acid – What makes kojic acid very popular as a lightening ingredient is the availability of independent research proving that it lightens the skin.
-Because of this, Kojic acid is now one of the main ingredients in many whitening creams.
-This is in fact, one of the effective ingredient in Meladerm, the lightening cream we recommend on this site.
+Kojic Acid – Kojic acid is a very popular lightening ingredient because there are many independent research that prove it is effective.
+Kojic acid is now used ingredients in many whitening creams.
+This is in fact, one of the effective ingredients in Meladerm, the lightening cream we recommend on this site.

-Papaya Extract – My aunt (this was in the 70’s – 80’s) used to spend hours in the bathroom with loads of papaya leaves.
-She would rub the papaya leaves all over her body to lighten her skin (she’s half asian).
-In the past 10-15 years, there have been a lot of products from soaps to lotions that has papaya extract in them.
-Many of these soaps are said to work well.
+Papaya Extract – My aunt (this was in the 70’s – the 80’s) used to spend hours in the bathroom with loads of papaya leaves.
+She would rub the papaya leaves all over her body to lighten her skin.
+In the past 10-15 years, there have been a lot of products from soaps to lotions that has papaya extract.

 Lemon – If you have read a lot of articles on skin whitening, you probably already know that a lot of people recommend using lemon as a skin lightening ingredient.
 However, I have not actually known of someone who religiously rubbed lemon on her/his skin for a few weeks or months and got some results.
-Now, I do believe that lemon lightens the skin but it’s the whole process of getting a fresh lemon twice a day for a few weeks that can be rather tiring.
-I don’t think I will have the persistence to do it for 2 weeks straight let alone a few months.
+Now, I do believe that lemon lightens the skin but it’s the process of getting a fresh lemon twice a day for a few weeks that is tiring.
+I don’t think a lot of people have the persistence to do it for 2 weeks straight let alone a few months.

 There are however soaps and lotions, usually from Asia, that are lemon based.
 Just make sure that these soaps do not contain any other ingredients which could be potentially damaging.

-Arbutin – Arbutin is called natural hydroquinone and is found in mulberry extract, uva vursi extract and bearberry extract.
+Arbutin – Arbutin is called natural hydroquinone and is found in a mulberry, uva vursi, and bearberry extract.

-Vitamin C and Vitamin E – These two vitamins have long been known for their antiaging and moisturizing benefits.
-Regular use also lighten skin pigmentation and even the skin tone.
+Vitamin C and Vitamin E – These two vitamins have long been known for their anti-aging and moisturizing benefits.
+Regular use also lightens skin pigmentation and evens out skin tone.